fanout/js-serve-grip/README.md

 You may use this library to add Grip functionality to your [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction).

-Import the `ConnectGrip` class and instantiate the middleware, and then use the process described in [API Middlewares](https://nextjs.org/docs/api-routes/api-middlewares) to add the processing to your API route.
+Import the `ConnectGrip` class and instantiate the middleware, and then run it in your handler before your application logic by calling the async function `connectGrip.run()`.

 Example:
 `/lib/grip.js`:
 ```javascript
 import { ConnectGrip } from '@fanoutio/connect-grip';